How to Make the Perfect Cup of Coffee

 2.d.
 Buying Coffee Beans

-3. The Roast
+3. Roast

 Coffee is roasted to bring out its flavors.
 A light roast is fairly uncommon.
-A Medium roast is used for fine flavorful coffees like Hawaiian Kona and Jamaican Blue Mountain.
+Medium roast is used for fine flavorful coffees like Hawaiian Kona and Jamaican Blue Mountain.
 Darker roasts are used for coffees with bolder, brighter, higher notes and more acid flavors (this is not acid in the sense of chemical pH, but acid as one of the ways of describing the flavor on the tongue).
-Very dark roasts are used by Starbucks for their common coffee (as opposed to their milder Pike's Peak blend) and for making Espresso and Cappuccino and Turkish Coffees.
+Very dark roasts are used by Starbucks for their common coffee (as opposed to their milder Pike's Peak blend) and for making Espresso and Cappuccino and Turkish Coffee.
 Roasted coffee beans stay fresh for 1-4 weeks after roasting; green (unroasted) coffee beans stay fresh for months and months.

 4. Coffee Bean Storage

 5.a.
-When to Grind
+Grind

 5.b.
 Fineness of the Grind